-There was a great deal of pain everywhere in my body.
-I felt weak and confused and I tried frantically to focus my thoughts.
-I was vaguely aware that we were in a forest and it was winter.
-It was cold and I could hear the snow crunching beneath his feet as he ran.
-He was leaping over fallen trees and dead limbs but I couldn't feel myself being jostled about.
-His gait seemed effortless and I could almost sense that he was making a thousand tiny adjustments as he carried me and every one of them was intended to keep me from additional pain.
+I was vaguely aware of us leaping over fallen trees and dead limbs but for some reason I couldn't feel myself being jostled about.
+It was almost as though he was making thousands of tiny adjustments as he carried me and every one of them was intended to keep me from any additional pain.

-It felt like a layer of haze was peeled away from my mind and I was suddenly aware of what was happening.
-I knew I couldn't do as he asked, yet somehow my body obeyed the compulsion to raise my arms and I clasped my hands behind his neck.
+It felt like a layer of haze was peeled away from my mind and I was suddenly aware of what was taking place.
+Though I knew I couldn't do as he asked, somehow my body obeyed the compulsion to raise my arms and I clasped my hands behind his neck.
 As we passed a fallen tree and my fingers intertwined I felt his grip about my waist loosen.
-There was an effortless rhythm to his motions as he shifted me onto his back and broke a branch off of a decaying tree as we raced by.
+With a gentle ease he shifted me onto his back then snapped a branch off of a decaying tree as we raced by.

-He turned suddenly to face the opposite direction and for the most fleeting of moments I caught a glimpse of something or was it someone crashing through the forest and heading directly for us.
+He turned suddenly to face the opposite direction and for a fleeting moment I caught a glimpse of something or was it someone crashing through the forest and heading directly for us.
 Instinctively I buried my face in the back of his neck and braced myself for the impact.

 But it never came and when I realized that it wouldn't I looked over his shoulder.
 There was a man lying in the snow a few feet away from where we stood.
-Something was protruding from his chest but it was too dark and as I tried to focus to be sure of what I was seeing the will to hold on was leaving me; the strength I felt just a moment before dissipated.
+Something was protruding from his chest but it was too dark to be sure of what I was seeing and the will to hold on was leaving me; the strength I felt just a moment before dissipated.
 I lost my grip and fell to the ground.

 He dropped to his knees beside me and bent his face close to mine "Elayna," he called my name.

-I studied his features for a moment and a flicker of recognition flashed in my mind but vanished before I could seize its meaning.
+As I studied his features a flicker of recognition flashed in my mind but quickly vanished before I could seize its meaning.
 Then there was nothing.

 I felt my lips first.
 It was as though they were made of ice and had somehow been touched with a flame that was spreading heat across my face, sending a shiver through my scalp and to my neck and down my spine.
 The heat kept spreading like ripples on a pond and I was acutely aware of it flowing throughout my chest and expanding to my arms and legs.